holidaycheck/jobs/Software Engineer Big Data.md

 - Non-religious about specific systems, frameworks, languages or tools
 - Can focus on deliverables and small increments but also not afraid of huge changes and humongous amounts of data
 - Proud to show your github.com account, research papers or other interesting achievements
-- Functional programming skills is a plus
-- Experience with Spark is a plus
 - Very good skills in English are mandatory, German or Polish is a plus

 ## Apply